naokimas/naokimasuda.github.io/gsd.md

 -	You will receive your TA assignments the week before classes begin, and you should contact the instructors immediately upon receiving your assignments.
 Recitations start in the first week of classes.
   -	Contact Associate Chair (not me) for teaching duties.
   -	Tara Hudson and others lead TA training.

+## Travel

+- Basically, everything should be done on [CONCUR](https://www.buffalo.edu/administrative-services/business-travel/travel-expense-reimbursement-system.html), a UB's online system.
+Help on CONCUR is available at
+    - online documentation and video tutorials on the CONCUR page cited above.
+    - [Reimbursement and Procurement (RP) team](https://arts-sciences.buffalo.edu/faculty-staff/faculty-staff-resources/shared-services/reimbursement-procurement.html).
+At the bottom of the page, there is an icon "Online Request Portal" for students to submit their request.
+The students will need to provide the department account number on where the reimbursement is coming from.
+- Currently, you need to submit a pre-travel approval on CONCUR before you travel.
+    - This is required even if your travel is paid by, e.g., a different university.

 ## SPEAK test